General Skills Requirements

 As required by student’s college: 3–6 credits2

-CMP 115 Intro to Expository Writing will be waived for students who attain a score of 550 or above on the writing section of the SAT or a specified qualifying score on the English Department Placement Test.
+CMP 115 Intro to Expository Writing will be waived for students who attain a score of 570 or above on the EBRW section of the SAT or ACT 23 or above.

 Preparatory courses (bearing supplemental education units rather than graduation credits) may be required in reading and computation, as determined by placement testing.
 Supplemental education units count toward a student’s academic load and corresponding tuition charges, but do not affect the student’s grade point average or credits toward graduation.